top of page

 A Public Health Issue

-Pulmonary diseases are a major global health concern, causing approximately one in six deaths, similar to the early 20th century.
-Among them, COPD is a silent disease that progresses slowly without causing symptoms.
+Pulmonary diseases represent a major public health concern, accounting for approximately one in six deaths worldwide — a figure comparable to that of the early 20th century.

-We are advocating for the introduction of incentive legislation and the expansion of medical staff competencies to ensure that this 'simple act' of COPD screening becomes widely available, accessible to all, and as routine as measuring blood pressure or temperature.
+We advocate for legislative progress in support of incentive-based measures and the expansion of medical staff competencies, so that this “simple gesture” of COPD screening becomes widespread, accessible to all, and as routine as measuring blood pressure or taking one’s temperature.

-It is essential to move beyond the sole focus on smoking, as the exponential rise in COPD cases among non-smokers clearly demonstrates.
+Our commitment extends nationally, across Europe, and worldwide.
+It is essential to move beyond the sole focus on smoking, as evidenced by the exponential rise in COPD cases among non-smokers.

 Our Commitment to Public Health

-In response to our advocacy efforts with public authorities on the critical importance of COPD and the need to promote its screening, this cause has been brought before both the National Assembly and the Senate, now receiving the support of several deputies and senators.
+In response to our awareness-raising efforts with public authorities on the critical importance of COPD and the need to promote its screening, this cause has been brought before key political institutions and now benefits from the support of several elected officials and policy-makers.

-These efforts have also contributed to the development of new health recommendations, further highlighting the urgency of addressing this disease within public policy frameworks.
+These actions have also contributed to the development of new health recommendations, underlining the urgency of addressing this disease within the framework of public health policy.

 Understanding COPD